 Unity Music Boosters and our Unity students truly value your contributions to Boosters events and fundraisers.
 Without your support we would not be able to offer these camp experiences to Unity students.
 Below you will find some highlighted sections of thank-you notes received from our students.

 Unity Music Boosters Scholarships For Summer Music Camps

 Each spring the Unity Music Boosters award scholarships to Unity 6th - 11th grade students to help offset the costs of attending summer music camps.
-In April of 2018, $3480 was awarded to 14 Unity students including two for drum majors.
-All grades were represented and camp attendance was varied from Show Choir Camps of America to Jazz Instrumentals to Drum Major Camp.
+In May of 2019, $1274 was awarded to 5 Unity students including two for drum majors.
+Camp attendance was varied from Show Choir Camps of America to Jazz Instrumentals to Drum Major Camp.